yamatatsu/blog/posts/003_AWS-Serverless-Applications-Lens.md

 It is important to understand every Amazon CloudWatch Metrics and Dimensions for every AWS Service you intend to use so that you can put a plan in a place to understand its behavior and add custom metrics where you see fit.
 Below are guidelines that can be used whether you are creating a dashboard or looking to formulate a plan for new and existing Applications when it comes to metrics:

-- Business Metrics
+- **Business Metrics**
     - Business KPIs that will measure your application performance against business goals and extremely important to know when something is critically affecting your overall business (revenue wise or not).
-    - Examples: Orders placed, debit/credit card operations, flights purchased, etc.
+    - **Examples**: Orders placed, debit/credit card operations, flights purchased, etc.
-- Customer Experience Metrics
+- **Customer Experience Metrics**
     - Customer Experience data dictates not only the overall effectiveness of its UI/UX but also whether changes or anomalies are affecting customers experience in a particular section of your application.
 Often times measured in percentiles to prevent outliers when trying to understand the impact over time and how spread it is across your customer base.
-    - Examples: Perceived latency, time it takes to add an item to a basket/to checkout, page load times, etc.
+    - **Examples**: Perceived latency, time it takes to add an item to a basket/to checkout, page load times, etc.
-- System Metrics
+- **System Metrics**
     - Vendor and Application metrics are important to underpin root causes from the above sections.
 They also tell you if your systems are healthy, at risk, or already your customers.
-    - Examples: Percentage of HTTP Errors/Success, Memory utilization, function duration/error/throttling, queue length, stream records length, Integration latency, etc.
+    - **Examples**: Percentage of HTTP Errors/Success, Memory utilization, function duration/error/throttling, queue length, stream records length, Integration latency, etc.
-- Operational Metrics
+- **Operational Metrics**
     - Ops metrics are equally important to understand sustainability and maintenance of a given system and crucial to pinpoint how stability progressed/degraded over time
-    - Examples: Number of tickets ([un]successful resolutions, etc.), number of times people on-call were paged, availability, CI/CD pipeline stats (successful/failed deployments, feedback time, cycle and lead time, etc).
+    - **Examples**: Number of tickets (\[un\]successful resolutions, etc.), number of times people on-call were paged, availability, CI/CD pipeline stats (successful/failed deployments, feedback time, cycle and lead time, etc).

 > SERVOPS 2: How are you evolving your serverless application while minimizing the impact of change?